Insurance, Information & Documents

 There is no cover for pure holidays or for accompanying friends and family member whereby personal travel insurance arrangements will need to be made.

-Insurers have applied a Coronavirus exclusion to cancellation, curtailment and repatriation claims.
-Below you will find detailed guidance regarding how this exclusion will be applied:
+There is a Coronavirus exclusion to cancellation, curtailment and repatriation claims.
+Below you'll find detailed guidance regarding how this exclusion will be applied:

 You should look for this document if you need evidence of the our liability insurance arrangements, such as working with research collaborators, exhibition organisers, visitors or schools who are asking us to host work experience students.